Watergate scandal: The White House Plumbers

-The Plumbers targeted Ellsberg's psychiatrist, Lewis Fielding, believing he held compromising files.
-After Hunt and Liddy scouted his Los Angeles office, Krogh approved a burglary: "Hunt/Liddy Project #1".
+Seeking compromising material, the Plumbers targeted Ellsberg's psychiatrist, Lewis Fielding.
+Krogh approved a burglary of his Los Angeles office: "Hunt/Liddy Project #1".
 Hunt enlisted Cuban collaborators from the Bay of Pigs: CIA veteran Bernard Barker—who had served under Cuban dictator Fulgencio Batista—and anti-Castro exiles Eugenio Martínez and Felipe De Diego.
-The September 3 burglary reportedly failed, with the Cubans finding no Ellsberg files and having to stage an addict's rampage after damaging the safe.
-However, De Diego said that they found and photographed Ellsberg's records, and Fielding reported that Ellsberg's health files were in his office and appeared to have been "fingered".
+The September 3 burglary reportedly failed, the Cubans finding no Ellsberg files and staging an addict's rampage after accidentally damaging the safe.
+De Diego said that they found and photographed Ellsberg's records, and Fielding reported that Ellsberg's health files were in his office and appeared to have been "fingered".
 Liddy later suspected that Hunt had deceived him, photographing the files and sending them instead to the CIA.
 (Note: Hunt conspicuously celebrated the failed burglary with a champagne toast.)
 Hunt and Liddy then planned to burglarize Fielding's home but were stopped by Ehrlichman.

 The Plumbers next plotted to discredit Ellsberg by drugging him with LSD at a Washington gala, but White House approval came too late.
 They revived the Brookings firebombing scheme, proposing to buy a fire engine for firefighter‑disguised Cubans, which the White House ultimately deemed too costly.
-Other projects included investigating Ted Kennedy's Chappaquiddick accident, assessing whether Hoover should be made to leave the FBI, and forging a cable to link John F. Kennedy to the 1963 assassination of South Vietnamese President Ngô Đình Diệm.
+Other projects included investigating Ted Kennedy's Chappaquiddick accident, assessing whether Hoover should be made to leave the FBI, and forging a cable to link John F. Kennedy to the 1963 assassination of South Vietnamese president Ngô Đình Diệm.
 The Plumbers also helped discover that the Pentagon was surveilling the White House via a leaker on the National Security Council, outraging an increasingly paranoid Nixon.
 Collectively, the Plumbers' schemes are often called the "White House horrors", a phrase coined by Attorney General Mitchell.